← Back to All Dogs

 The exception: mixes that combine two health-compromised breeds inherit risks from both.
 A Frenchton (French Bulldog + Boston Terrier) inherits brachycephalic respiratory issues from both parents.
 A Cavapoo can inherit syringomyelia from the Cavalier side and hip dysplasia from the Poodle side.
 The hybrid vigour benefit is biggest when the parent breeds have non-overlapping health profiles — Lab + Border Collie (Borador), Shepherd + Lab (Sheprador), Husky + Lab (Labsky) typically benefit; Frenchie + Pug (Frug) typically does not.

 The foster-evaluated personality of a mixed breed dog matters more than the breed label in most cases.
-Victoria rescues with strong foster networks (VHS, Broken Promises, Dog Bless) typically share detailed temperament notes from the foster home that tell you more about the dog than a guessed breed assessment — especially valuable for Dog Bless's international intake where breed labels are best-guesses.
+Victoria rescues with strong foster networks (VHS, Broken Promises, Dog Bless) typically share detailed temperament notes from the foster home that tell you more about the dog than a guessed breed assessment — especially valuable for Dog Bless's US shelter intake where breed labels are best-guesses.

 Why Victoria Has So Many Mixed Breed Rescue Dogs